hashicorp/consul/website/source/docs/connect/ca/consul.html.md

 }
 ```

-A number of optional configuration options are supported.
-The
+The configuration options are listed below.
+Note, the
-first key is the value used in API calls while the second key (after the `/`)
+first key is the value used in API calls and the second key (after the `/`)
-is used if configuring in an agent configuration file.
+is used if you're adding configuring to the agent's configuration file.

   * `PrivateKey` / `private_key` (`string: ""`) - A PEM-encoded private key
     for signing operations.
 This must match the private key used for the root